macabeus/bold-challenge/README.md

 ### Dockerize the entire application

 The main reason why I'm using Docker is to have an easier setup.
 With that we can ensure that everyone is using the same Node version, and on a real project it's useful to a better maintain.
-Maybe we would like to add a database, so is easer to do it using Docker, instead of install the database on real machine.<br>
+For example, maybe we would like to add a database, so is easer to do it using Docker, instead of install the database on real machine.
-In short words: that is a simpler setup on a new environment.

 ### Use a single repo with two projects

 Yeah, we could build the entire application on a single big project, but I chose to build two: `app_wine_server` and `app_wine_front`.
 The first project is responsible for providing an API that the second project uses it to render the web app.
-We could have `app_list_server` using Koa to provide the static content, but it would result in extra coupling between the front and the back-end - which can become something critical at scale.
+We could have `app_wine_server` using Koa to provide the static content, but it would result in extra coupling between the front and the back-end - which can become something critical at scale.

-These two decisions are also handy when deploying: we could write a `Dockerfile` focused to deploy the `app_list_server` project on something like AWS Fargate, and then deploy the `app_list_server` on a static content provider, such as AWS S3.
+These two decisions are also handy when deploying: we could write a `Dockerfile` focused to deploy the `app_wine_server` project on something like AWS Fargate, and then deploy the `app_wine_server` on a static content provider, such as AWS S3.

-Since this is a very simple monorepo, with only two projects, I decided to not use [Lerna](https://github.com/lerna/lerna), but on a big application, with more projects, Lerna could help a lot to manage the dependencies between the projects and inside of each project.
+Since this is a very simple monorepo, with only two projects, I decided to not use [Lerna](https://github.com/lerna/lerna), but on a bigger application, with more projects, Lerna could help a lot to manage the dependencies between the projects and inside of each project.

 ### Provider Pattern

 This application is too simple.
 We have just one page and few elements with few states to manage, so we don't need to use redux.
 Please, use a simple approach to a simple problem.
 [You might not need Redux!](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) And with React Hooks we have an amazing `useReducer` - that I used one time on this project.

-So I decided to use Provider Pattern, that is solution that fit better in this project.
+So I decided to use Provider Pattern, that is a solution that fits better in this project.
 And I'm using two providers: `ApiProvider`, to handle the requests to the server, and `DisplayOptionsProvider`, to handle the options to display the wines.

 ### Tests